tobami/overmind/README.md

 * Complete REST API for provider and nodes
 * Authentication with three user roles

-See the wiki for architectural info and to know more about the future direction of the project.
+See the wiki for architectural info.

 ## Installation

 ### Requirements

 * Python 2.6+
-* Django 1.2+
+* Django 1.3
-* libcloud
+* apache-libcloud
 * django-celery
 * RabbitMQ (or alternative message queue supported by Celery)